Maintain Compliance While Improving Program Efficiency, Employee Experience and Reducing Costs

 In 2017, a large energy corporation decided to bring their occupational hearing testing program in-house.
 To do so, they chose SHOEBOX Audiometry, and since then, they have saved money, improved productivity, added new levels of reportability, and enhanced the employee experience.
 They estimate that making the shift from service provider to in-house hearing testing has saved the company thousands of dollars in lost productivity.

-They started by leasing two SHOEBOX systems, and eventually added a third.
+They started by leasing two SHOEBOX systems and eventually added a third.
 In the beginning, she had concerns about how to get started.
-This technology was new for her, and the task of taking on the testing herself seemed daunting.
+This technology was new to her, and the task of taking on the testing herself seemed daunting.
 But her concerns were soon alleviated.
-The SHOEBOX team has helped hundreds of companies like hers make this shift and were able to guide her through the process as well.
+The SHOEBOX team has helped hundreds of companies like hers make this shift and was able to guide her through the process as well.

 “The SHOEBOX customer support has been nothing but great; there’s nothing negative I can say about SHOEBOX,” adding that she’s recommended the systems to her peers in the industry.